chhetri123/Task_Management/Readme.md

 - `env.development`
 - `env.production`

 These files should contain the necessary environment variables required for the backend application.
-Example content for `env.development`: You can keep the same for `mongodb_url` because it contains the same value as in the Docker Compose file in the development environment.
+Example content for `env.development`: You can keep the same for `MONGODB_URI` because it contains the same value as in the Docker Compose file in the development environment.
 For `env.production`, you can change it to your own environment values.

 ```.env
 JWT_SECRET_KEY=adhslkdhs